 Today people use yoga to improve balance, flexibility, strength, and to give general all-around attention to what their bodies are telling them.
 This is not a demonic practice from which we need deliverance.
 Deliverance ministries that look for evil everywhere can themselves become evil.
 My simple advice to pious believers is that if some yoga practices seem too tied to pagan practices, like chanting OM (which stands for Omkara, the name of a Hindu god), don’t do them.
 But don’t abandon chanting.
 Almost all ancient cultures believed, and all religions still believe, that sound is the creative force which brought the Universe into being.
+Modcern cosmology understands the universe itself to be vibrating because it is expanding and all the planetary bodies within it are rotating.
 Even the Bible says that the creation came into being because God spoke.
 Speaking creates vibrations which are sound waves.
 The vibrations created by chanting tune us into the vibrations of the universe.
 Patanjali’s Yoga Sutra recommended the chanting of A-U-M as a way to tune into the vibrations of the universe with your body.
 Chanting A-men can also cause noticeable vibrations in your body.

 Yoga for Healing